-Gordon Qian is a research scientist at Snap Research Creative Vision team, working on Generative Models.
-He earned his Ph.D. in Computer Science from KAUST, where he was fortunate to be advised by Prof. Bernard Ghanem.
+Gordon Qian is a research scientist at Snap Research Creative Vision team, leading the unified multimodal generation and its end-to-end R&D. He earned his Ph.D. in Computer Science from KAUST, where he was fortunate to be advised by Prof. Bernard Ghanem.

 If you are interested in working in image/video generative models with me, please reach out at guocheng.qian [at] outlook.com